Kenshiro-28/MAGI/README.md

 ## Prime Directives

-MAGI never forgets its Prime Directives.
-You can use popular prompts to enhance the behavior of the model.
+You can set MAGI to behave like a fictional character or follow a set of rules.
+You just have to describe what you want and MAGI will follow your instructions.

 You can set your Prime Directives in the file **prime_directives.txt**.